• Skip to primary navigation

 Before you start though, make sure that your tenant’s rent is up to date, and they don’t owe you any rent income.
 This card will be against them if they haven’t paid rent, yet demand service from you.
 Time to check that rental agreement.

-Filed Under: Commercial Properties, Projects, Property Management Education, Residential Properties Tagged With: property management burbank
+Filed Under: Commercial Properties, Projects, Property Management Education, Residential Properties Tagged With: Family Rentals, Los Angeles, Los Angeles property management, property management burbank, property owners, tips for landlords

 Primary Sidebar